 The State of Florida and the U.S. Environmental Protection Agency reached a consensus on new strategies for improving water quality in America's Everglades.
 Based on months of scientific and technical discussions, these strategies will expand water quality improvement projects to achieve the phosphorus water quality standard established for the Everglades.

-Under these strategies, the South Florida Water Management District is implementing a technical plan to complete six projects that will create more than 6,500 acres of new stormwater treatment areas (STAs) and 116,000 acre-feet of additional water storage through construction of flow equalization basins (FEBs).
+Under these strategies, the South Florida Water Management District is implementing a technical plan to complete several projects that will create more than 6,500 acres of new stormwater treatment areas (STAs) and 116,000 acre-feet of additional water storage through construction of flow equalization basins (FEBs).
 Flow equalization basins provide a more steady flow of water to the STAs, helping to maintain desired water levels needed to achieve optimal water quality treatment performance.

 A flow equalization basin (FEB) is a constructed storage feature used to capture and store peak stormwater flows.
 Water managers can move water from FEBs into STAs at a steady rate to optimize STA performance and achieve water quality improvement targets.

 The strategies also include additional source controls – where pollution is reduced at the source – in areas of the eastern Everglades where phosphorus levels in stormwater runoff have been historically higher.
 In addition, a robust science plan will ensure continued research and monitoring to improve and optimize the performance of water quality treatment technologies.

 Shown here in December 2013, construction is moving forward on the new pump station for the L-8 Flow Equalization Basin.
 The L-8 FEB is one of several Restoration Strategies projects that are underway.